chen700564/causalFSED/README.md

 # CausalFSED

-- An implementation for ``Honey or Poison?
+- An implementation for EMNLP 2021 short paper ``Honey or Poison?
 Solving the Trigger Curse in Few-shot Event Detection via Causal Intervention``

 ## Quick links
 * [Environment](#Environment)